Praqma/metricviz/README.md

-# Code Metrics Visualization POC
+# MetricViz - Code Metrics Visualization

 A tool for generating HTML visualizations of code metrics.
 As a proof of concept, the first visualization is to create treemaps of CSV data like in this example: